 We love to help families grow.

 At this intake appointment, we review your health history in depth, perform a head-to-toe physical, and run any lab tests that you need or want done.
-We will talk about how to chart your body’s fertility signs and signals.
-If you have been charting for a while we can review and help fine-tune your charting methods.
+I will talk about how to chart your body’s fertility signs and signals.
+If you have been charting for a while we can review and fine-tune your charting methods.
 A good chunk of our time is spent discussing how you can live a more fertile lifestyle through diet, exercise, stress-relieving techniques, and other means.
 We'll talk about alternative and complimentary therapies that can increase your fertility such as acupuncture and Arvigo® Therapy.

 A fertility appointment is required prior to your first insemination.
 This ideally takes place at least 3 months before you plan to start inseminating.
 This gives us sufficient time to track your cycle and helps us know exactly when you are ovulating.
 It also gives time for dietary and other lifestyle changes to work.
 The more information we have, the higher your chance of success.
-We will consider agreeing to work with clients for an insemination with less than 3 months lead time only if they are already very experienced with charting their cycle.
+I will consider agreeing to work with clients for an insemination with less than 3 months lead time only if they are already very experienced with charting their cycle.